 Getting around safely

 We want you to enjoy the full student experience at Stirling – but we have to make sure you are safe and well.
 We are implementing new health and safety measures on campus to minimise the risk of transmission.

 Health, hygiene and safety measures

 We'll adhere to all Scottish Government guidelines as a minimum.
 On campus this means:

 - There will be new signage, dedicated entrances and exits, and a pedestrian traffic management system across campus.

 - We'll be cleaning more throughout our buildings to make sure all study, teaching and social spaces are as safe as possible.
 We will clean and disinfect to government-advised standards.

-- In line with Scottish Government guidance we recommend wearing a face covering in enclosed spaces where physical distancing is not possible, unless an exemption applies.
+- In line with Scottish Government guidance we recommend wearing a face covering in enclosed spaces, unless an exemption applies.